mit-pdos/daisy-nfsd/README.md

 ## Running the NFS server

+You'll need some basic utilities: the rpcbind service to tell the server what port to run on, and the NFS client utilities to mount the file system.
+On Arch Linux these are available using `pacman -S rpcbind nfs-utils` and on Ubuntu you can use `apt-get install rpcbind nfs-common`.

+You might need to start the rpcbind service with `systemctl start rpcbind`.
+The `rpcinfo -p` command is useful for verifying that an `rpcbind` service is running on port 111.

-Run `go run ./cmd/dafny-nfsd` to start the server and `sudo mount localhost:/ /mnt/x` to mount it using the Linux NFS client.
-These require an already-running portmapper.
+Now run `go run ./cmd/dafny-nfsd` to start the server and `sudo mount localhost:/ /mnt/x` to mount it using the Linux NFS client.

-On macOS you can start the necessary services with:
+On macOS you already have `rpcbind` and the NFS client utilities, but you'll need to start a couple services with:

 ```
 sudo launchctl start com.apple.rpcbind
 sudo launchctl start com.apple.lockd
 ```

-The `rpcinfo -p` command is useful for verifying that an `rpcbind` service is running on port 111.

 ## Developing